Date of Award:

 Based on the success in the single element active antenna design, the thesis also presents a feasibility of applying the active integrated antenna in array configuration, in particular, in scanning array design to yield a low-profile, low-cost alternative to the parabolic antenna transmitter of satellite communication systems.

 Khoshniat, Ali, "A Linearly and Circularly Polarized Active Integrated Antenna" (2011).
 All Graduate Theses and Dissertations.
-Paper 881.
+881.